 - See also: cobol, python, c, pascal, ascii

-- I have 38 facts about TUTOR programming language. what would you like to know? email me and let me know how I can help.
+- Have a question about TUTOR programming language not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: